discsim/frank/docs/quickstart.rst

 just to show how to directly interface with the code's internal classes.

-First import some basic stuff from frank and load the data (again using the DSHARP observations of AS 209, available as a UVTable - with some reasonable time- and channel-averaging - `here <https://github.com/discsim/frank/blob/master/docs/tutorials/AS209_continuum.npz>`_).
+First import some basic stuff from frank and load the data (again using the DSHARP observations of AS 209, available as a UVTable - with time-averaging of 30 s and channel-averaging of 1 channel per spectral window -
+`here <https://github.com/discsim/frank/blob/master/docs/tutorials/AS209_continuum.npz>`_).

 .. code-block:: python